 We are of course biased, but when it comes to leaving and your last night in Costa Rica.
 You'd do well to book with someone near the airport, with a nice garden, excellent butterflies and run by Innkeepers who are happy to give you a carryout breakfast at 4:45 am for your 7:15am flight.

-Thanks to the various global initiatives on this and that you are requested to be at the airport 2 1/2 hours ahead of your flight.
+Thanks to the various global initiatives and idiots who put wicks in their shoes you are requested to be at the airport 2 1/2 hours ahead of your flight.
 This is called progress - the average time to get to the gate is about 40 minutes - go figure.

 The airport has become efficient and speedy - pay your taxes as you enter the airport (do this first before you go to the airline check in), get in line for some paperwork verification from some smiling Ticas and wizz off to the counter for baggage inspection and your seat assignments.
 There are some shops and fooderies (can't call them restaurants) inside the airport with overpriced coffee, tasty chocolate covered coffee beans and gifts.

 Come on back soon, there is so much MORE to explore.

 Some guests arrive and ask "do they take dollars here?" and we respond yes and no. Costa Ricans are proud to be Costa Rican and the many things that being Costa Rican means - currency is a tiny part of what is Costa Rica because, the alternate would mean it is some extension of some global power which it definitely is not.